 To make the Writing Supplement appear on your Common Application you must select the college/school at Cornell you wish to apply to, as well as your intended major.
-For step-by-step instructions and a video please see below.
+For step-by-step instructions please see below.

 Steps to make the Cornell Writing Supplement appear on the Common Application:

 - Log in to the Common Application

 - Click "Academics" to expand the academics section and answer all questions that appear

 - Click "Questions" under the "Writing Supplement" section in the left navigation to view the Cornell Writing Supplement

 Am I able to view a PDF of my Common Application and Writing Supplement?

 Yes.
 You can preview your application when it is ready for submission.
 After you have completed your Common Application, click on the Review and Submit section for Cornell University.
 A PDF preview will then be automatically generated.